 What is B2B Marketing?

 B2B marketing is the practice of promoting products or services to other businesses rather than individual consumers.
-It focuses on longer sales cycles, relationship-building, and demonstrating ROI to multiple decision-makers.
+It focuses on longer sales cycles.

 What is B2B Marketing?